-In 2020 we launched an investment vehicle for the Firm's managing directors and partners to be able to obtain exposure to primarily private equity, venture capital, co-investment and secondary opportunities (the "Employee Fund").
+The Firm's managing directors and partners are able to obtain exposure to primarily private equity, venture capital, co-investment and secondary opportunities through an employee investment vehicle (the "Employee Fund").
 The Firm will restrict the Employee Fund and employees from making investments with terms more preferential than what is offered to our clients with respect to access, liquidity or fees.
-Therefore, the Employee Fund and employees will only be able to pursue opportunities with preferential terms where the Firm has secured such terms for the Employee Fund, employees and its clients.
+Therefore, the Employee Fund and employees Fund, employees and its clients.
 From time to time, managers may show preference to investors in prior funds when capacity is limited in subsequently raised funds.
 In those instances, the Employee Fund will be permitted to make an investment notwithstanding interested clients that did not have exposure to the manager's most recent prior fund.
 When this situation occurs, the combined total commitment of the Employee Fund and employees' personal investments will not exceed the lesser of \$10 million USD or 3% of a fund's hard cap (or target if no hard cap is specified).